harness-community/drone-test-result-aggregator/docs/NUNIT_README.md

 ```

 ##  Aggregate Nunit test results
-This step aggregates Nunit test results, stores in influx DB, compares results and helps understand trends. <br>
+- This step aggregates Nunit test results, stores them in InfluxDB, compares results, and helps understand trends.
-Test results comparison with previous builds can be done using compare_build_results boolean flag. <br>
+- Test results comparison with previous builds can be done using the `compare_build_results` boolean flag.
+- When InfluxDB parameters are provided, the plugin will store the test results in InfluxDB.
+Otherwise, this step is skipped.
+- When `compare_build_results` is set to `true`, the plugin will compare the current build results with the previous build results.

 ### Sample for Aggregate Nunit test results step
 ```yaml